sensu/sensu-docs/content/sensu-go/5.17/reference/sensu-query-expressions.md

 ---
 title: "Sensu query expressions"
 linkTitle: "Sensu Query Expressions"
-description: "Based on JavaScript expressions, Sensu query expressions provide additional functionality for Sensu usage, like nested parameters and custom functions, so Sensu resources can be evaluated directly.
-Read the reference doc to learn about Sensu query expressions."
+description: "Based on JavaScript expressions, Sensu query expressions (or SQEs) provide additional functionality for Sensu usage, like nested parameters and custom functions, so Sensu resources can be evaluated directly.
+Read the reference doc to learn about SQEs."
 weight: 150
 version: "5.17"
 product: "Sensu Go"